jhusain/pushgenerator/README.md

 # Push Generator Proposal (ES2016)

-Push Generators are a proposal for ES2016.
-They are an alternative to the Async Generator proposal currently in the strawman stage.
+Push Generators are an alternative to the Async Generator proposal currently in the strawman stage.
+They are proposed for ES2016.

 ## The Problem